NFC: TNEP tag

 The sample uses the Type 4 Tag as the tag transport layer.
-Initially, the sample creates the initial NDEF message that contains the Services Parameter records and the NDEF records.
+It creates the initial NDEF message that contains the Services Parameter records and the NDEF records.

 If the NFC polling device does not support the TNEP library, it can interact with the NDEF records.
 If the poller supports the TNEP library, it can select the TNEP Service and exchange data with it.

 Every TNEP Tag service has a callback structure that provides information to the application about Service State changes.
 The sample has two TNEP services defined, each of them containing the NDEF text records.